adventuremomblog

 walking the pier at Petoskey Pierhead Lighthouse

-The Petoskey Pierhead is wide making it a great area to walk or bike.
+The Petoskey Pierhead is wide, making it a great area to walk or bike.

 jumping the pier at Petoskey Pierhead Lighthouse